c2lang/documentation/documentation/docs/introduction/evolution.md

 ```

 ### integrated build system
-Integrating the build system into the compiler may seem restrictive, but actually
+Integrating the build system into the compiler may seem restrictive, but it actually
 enables a lot of improvements.
 See [this page](../build_system/intro.md) for a
 description of the build system.